Minamoto no Yoritomo: Early life

 Yoritomo and the Minamoto clan descended from the imperial family on his father's side.
 Nonetheless, in Kyoto, the Taira clan, now under the leadership of Kiyomori, and the Minamoto clan, under the leadership of Yoshitomo, began to factionalize again.

-Four years later, Fujiwara no Nobuyori made request for a greater position in the government, Ex-Emperor Go-Shirakawa denied the request under the advisement of the Taira backed Fujiwara no Michinori (Also known as Shinzei).
+Four years later, Fujiwara no Nobuyori made request for a greater position in the government, Ex-Emperor Go-Shirakawa denied the request under the advice of the Taira backed Fujiwara no Michinori (Also known as Shinzei).
 This led to Nobuyori joining forces with Yoshitomo and the Minamoto clan to prepare for a coup d'état.
 This would spark the conflict known as the Heiji rebellion.

 In December 1159, Kiyomori left Heian-kyō on a pilgrimage.
-Seeing an oppertunity, Minamoto gathered hundreds of men, attacked Sanjō Palace, and kidnapped Ex-Emperor Go-Shirakawa and current Emperor Nijō.
+Seeing an opportunity, Minamoto gathered hundreds of men, attacked Sanjō Palace, and kidnapped Ex-Emperor Go-Shirakawa and current Emperor Nijō.
 Next the Minamoto attacked Shinzei's mansion.
 Shinzei was able to escape, but was captured and decapitated shortly thereafter.
 Kiyomori returned, freed both the retired and current Emperor, and defeated the Minamoto at the Battle at Rokuhara.
 Yoshitomo fled the capital but was later betrayed and executed by a retainer.

-In the aftermath, harsh terms were imposed on the Minamoto and their allies.
-Only Yoshitomo's three young boys remained alive, so that Kiyomori and the Taira clan were now the undisputed leaders of Japan.
-Yoritomo, the new head of the Minamoto, was not executed by Kiyomori because of pleas from Kiyomori's stepmother but was exiled.
-Yoritomo's brothers, Minamoto no Noriyori and Minamoto no Yoshitsune were also allowed to live.
+Only Yoritomo and his younger brothers were spared on account of their young age, though they were exiled to temples to become monks.
+Taira no Kiyomori and the Taira clan were now the undisputed leaders of Japan.

 Yoritomo grew up in exile.
 He married into the Hōjō clan, led by Hōjō Tokimasa, marrying Tokimasa's daughter, Hōjō Masako.
 Meanwhile, he was notified of events in Kyoto.